Jamie Marks Is Dead: Plot

 Adam is recurrently visited by Jamie, who appears to him in his bedroom.
 When Adam tells Gracie about this, she tells him she too has felt Jamie's presence, but has chosen to ignore it as it frightens her.
 Jamie asks Adam to meet him at an abandoned house one night, and the two share stories in the barn.
 Jamie recounts memories he had in life of Adam; Adam is surprised by this, but also recounts having noticed Jamie in passing.
 The two are disrupted by Frances, a vengeful spirit who haunts the abandoned home, where she murdered her parents before killing herself years ago.
 Angered by Frances's crude outburst, Adam burns the abandoned house down, causing Frances to launch into a violent rage.
 Jamie manages to wrangle Frances from Adam, and Adam flees.

 Adam later meets with Jamie near an abandoned train tunnel where other spirits congregate, as it functions as a portal to the afterlife.
 He and Jamie's bond continues to grow, and Jamie reveals that he was in love with Adam in life, but his shyness and fear of rejection prevented him from ever getting to know him.
 When Adam returns home, he is tormented by Frances, who appears to him in his house, seeking revenge over her ruined home.
 Adam is protected by Jamie, who calms the incorrigible Frances.
 Adam later meets with Gracie at her home, where she reveals to him a written note she found with Jamie's body, which she hid from police.
 The note contains a list of people and things that Jamie would "like to kill"—including himself, though explicitly excluding Adam.
 Adam realizes Jamie committed suicide.
 Jamie appears to them both, enraged that Gracie exposed the note to Adam.

 Jamie eventually calms, and with Adam and Gracie's urging, agrees to move on into the afterlife.
 They drive to the abandoned train tunnel, and Adam walks toward it with Jamie.
 Still in love with Adam, Jamie asks Adam to stay with him forever.
 Adam tells Jamie he loves him, albeit platonically.
-Adam gives Jamie one final word, “love”.
+Adam gives Jamie one final word, "love".
 The two embrace before Jamie gives Adam his glasses, and walks on into the tunnel.

 Production

-Filming

 Filming took place in New Hamburg and Monticello, New York in the winter and spring of 2013.
 Monticello High School and the abandoned Apollo Mall were used as filming locations.